 I know you have some crayons that are short, stubby, paper gone or in shreds.
-Perfect crayons don’t last long.
-I have a solution for all of those left over and unwanted stubby crayons.
-Here’s my version of how to make a new Recycled Chunky Crayon!
+Perfect crayons don’t last long for coloring.
+I have a solution for all of those left over and unwanted stubby crayons – Recycled Chunky Crayons!
+Here’s my version of how to make this new recycled craft.

 - 20-30 old crayons